-Featuring a brass body, designed to minimise voltage and fitted with anti-vibration feet, the Stuart turner Monsoon range is the premium market pump option for those looking for a remarkably quiet pump.
+Featuring a brass body, designed to minimise voltage and fitted with anti-vibration feet, the Stuart Turner Monsoon range is the premium market option for those looking for a remarkably quiet pump.
 A great option that will allow the family to sleep while you shower.

 Salamander RP range

 Salamander as a brand has a great reputation for producing quiet pumps.
-They’ve achieved this reputation by investing heavily into the now patented noise vibration reduction technology (NVR).
-This technology involves using innovative new materials to build their pumps and also fitting all their pumps with noise reducing feet.
+They’ve achieved this reputation by investing heavily in the now patented noise vibration reduction technology (NVR).
+This technology involves using innovative new materials to build their pumps and also fitting all their pumps with vibration-reducing feet.
 The RP range is the premium Salamander product available on the market as it matches pure power with less noise.

 Check Surrounding Pipes